Browse: Home / Obesity / How do you know if you’re INSULIN RESISTANT ?

 When you’re insulin resistant

-If you’re serious insulin resistant, you need less glucose, because the insulin that is going in, is not doing it’s job.
+If you’re seriously insulin resistant, you need less glucose, because the insulin that is going in, is not doing it’s job.
 On the flip side, if you’re insulin sensitive, you need lots of glucose, because the insulin is efficiently putting the sugar away, so glucose is in short supply.

 The required glucose infusion reflects your insulin resistance.